ansh/jiffyreader.com/README.md

 3. Select your epub or pdf file to complete the upload
 4. Click on the uploaded file to open it in the Google Play Books web reader.
 Have fun.

-##### PFD files not working with the extion
+##### PFD files not working
-PDF files may still not work with the extension even after uploading to Google Play Books Use steps in [Google Play Books Native (Epub and PDF support)](#google-play-books-native-epub-and-pdf-support) to search for the book if you believe it is commercially/freely available in the [google play books](https://play.google.com/books)
+PDF files may still not work after uploading to Google Play Books Use steps in [Google Play Books Native (Epub and PDF support)](#google-play-books-native-epub-and-pdf-support) to search for the book if you believe it is commercially/freely available in the [google play books](https://play.google.com/books)